If you've got too many water beads on your hands then follow our tips to dispose of them in a responsible manner:

 You can shrink your water beads back to (nearly) their original size.
 It is best to do this out of direct sunlight, as our testing has found that lengthy exposure to sunlight damages the internal polymer structure of the beads thus causing them to break apart.
 A warm, dry area should suffice.
 If you have a dehumidifier on hand then that would speed the process up.

 Finally, if that doesn't suit you then it is best to put them into the trash.
-They'll end up in a landfill somewhere (which is a shame!) but due to the desiccating nature of landfills, the water beads will shrink down to almost nothing and only take up a few centimetres of space.
+They'll end up in a landfill somewhere (which is a shame!) but due to the desiccating nature of landfills, the water beads will shrink down to almost nothing and only take up a few centimeters of space.

 -----------------------